Platform Assembly

 Step 3: Attach the LiDAR Assembly to the Plate

-Secure the assembled LiDAR mount to the mounting plate using M3 screws from the bottom.
+Secure the assembled LiDAR mount to the mounting plate using M3 x .5mm x 10mm flat head screws from the bottom.

 Step 4: Mount the Jetson Orin Nano

-Attach the Jetson Orin Nano to the plate using M2.5 × 11 mm socket head cap screws at the designated mounting holes.
+Attach the Jetson Orin Nano to the plate using M2.5 x .45mm × 12 mm socket head cap screws at the designated mounting holes, threading the wood with the screw.

 Step 5: Prepare the Power Board Standoffs

-Thread two 8 mm female-to-female standoffs onto the bottom of the power board using M3 × 6 mm pan head screws, in the holes located on either side of the BAT and VESC terminal blocks.
+Screw two M3 x 8 mm female-to-female standoffs onto the bottom of the power board using M3 × 6 mm pan head screws, in the holes located on either side of the BAT and VESC terminal blocks.

 Step 6: Mount the Power Board